 The biggest problem is money.
 Pharmaceuticals are a huge business and there is a lot of money to be made.
 There’s a conflict of interest there.
 Pharmaceutical company executives should not be allowed to be a part of FDA boards that approve drugs.
 Doctors should not get paid for prescribing certain medications.
 Caution and responsibility for the welfare of the public are difficult to practice when these things are going on.
 Some of these companies today are just bigger, more modern versions of the snake oil salesmen of the 19th century.
 Purdue is the company that came out with Oxycontin.
 Type in those two words in a YouTube search and you can watch commercials where doctors talk about the wonders of this supposedly safe, non-addictive opioid.
 There are also videos of people telling the stories of how their lives were ruined by addiction to the drug.
-Thankfully Purdue is finally being held accountable for their deceptive marketing and the company currently has hundreds of lawsuits against it by states, cities, and individuals.
+Thankfully Purdue is finally being held accountable for its deceptive marketing and the company currently has hundreds of lawsuits against it by states, cities, and individuals.
 In another blog, I take a deeper look into how Purdue has contributed to the ongoing opioid epidemic.